Vancouver’s new rules for short-term rentals

 Vancouver B.C.
 (26 July 2017)

 Vancouver residents are divided when it comes short-term rentals (STRs) on platforms like Airbnb.
-Residents’ are just as ambivalent when it comes to the recently approved STR regulations.
+The poll, released for public education Justason Market Intelligence, finds residents are as ambivalent when it comes to the recently approved STR regulations.

 With a view to offering 1,000 additional long-term rental units for local residents, Vancouver City Council has approved a regulatory framework that would prohibit STRs (aka home sharing) in secondary suites, laneway homes, and investment properties.
 Assuming the regulations pass this fall, STRs will be legal only in residents’ private homes.

 A slim majority (57%) of Vancouverites favour the new STR rules legalizing home sharing only in private homes.
 One-third (35%) are against the proposed new rules.